New staff joining your organization? How do you get them up to speed?

 Most organizations would have proper procedures in place to help new employees fit in right away.

 But I have heard of stories whereby some are left idling for a week or two without a machine to work with but instead given some books and magazines to read just to kill time.
 It can be really frustrating for the newcomer to be greeted this way.
-If it’s me, I would think that this organization is ineffective and wasting valuable manpower.
+If it were me, I would think that this organization is ineffective and wasting valuable manpower.

 Scenarios like these could happen to organizations due to: